EAMIRorg/Song-Slicer/CONTRIBUTING.md

 Signing the CLA does not transfer copyright to us.

 We have the legal right to include your contribution in the project.
-This allows us to distribute Puke Studio under its open-source license and to maintain the project without legal ambiguity.
+This allows us to distribute Song-Slicer under its open-source license and to maintain the project without legal ambiguity.

 We can offer both open-source and commercial licenses.
-Puke Studio is available under the AGPLv3, and we may also offer commercial licenses to developers who need to build proprietary applications.
+Song-Slicer is available under the AGPLv3, and we may also offer commercial licenses to developers who need to build proprietary applications.
 The CLA makes this possible while keeping the open-source version available to everyone.

 WHAT THE CLA DOES NOT DO

-It does not affect music, audio, or other creative works you create using Puke Studio.
+It does not affect music, audio, or other creative works you create using Song-Slicer.
 Anything you compose, record, or produce with the software is entirely yours.

-It does not restrict your ability to fork, modify, or use Puke Studio under its open-source license.
+It does not restrict your ability to fork, modify, or use Song-Slicer under its open-source license.

 It does not require paper forms or manual signatures.
 The CLA is accepted electronically via GitHub when you submit a pull request.